-Art & Design Trips to Paris
+Art & Design School Trips to Paris

 Paris has the reputation as being the ‘City of Art’ as it is home to many of the world’s most famous art galleries and museums.
 Alongside the established and impressive collections inside the Louvre and the Musée d’Orsay, there are smaller exhibitions opening all the time offering a rich tapestry of artistic expression.
-Paris is a principal destination for art students with opportunities to sketch on every corner, view some of the world's most famous works of art and retrace the steps of their favourite artists.
+Paris is a principal destination for art students on a school trip with opportunities to sketch on every corner, view some of the world's most famous works of art and retrace the steps of their favourite artists.

 Curriculum Topics Key Stage 4 & 5

 - Three Dimensional Design